 NAAE's strategic plan is a working document that guides the activities of NAAE committees, staff and board of directors.
 Strategic plan

 An important part of our strategic plan is partnering with other educational organizations to ensure the supply of qualified agricultural educators as well as to support agricultural educators in their professions.
-We are members of The National Council for Agricultural Education, and in December 2016, we signed a joint statement with Kappa Delta Pi, an international honor society in education.
+Our partner organizations include the National FFA Organization and The National Council for Agricultural Education.